Lesly Olivares

-Lesly Belén Olivares Riveros (born 2001) is a Chilean footballer who plays as an attacking midfielder for Colombian Football League side Millonarios.
+Lesly Belén Olivares Riveros (born 17 September 2000) is a Chilean footballer who plays as an attacking midfielder for Peruvian Primera División club Universitario.

 Club career

 Born in Iquique, Chile, Olivares joined Colegio Deportivo Iquique, known as CDI or CODE Iquique, in 2014.
 In 2019, she began her senior career with them, the women's team of Deportes Iquique at the time.
 She after played for Santiago Morning (2020), Deportes Iquique (2020–21), Palestino (2022) and Deportes Antofagasta (2023) in his homeland.

-In 2024, she moved abroad and signed with Colombian Football League side Millonarios under Angie Vega, her coach in Deportes Antofagasta.
+In 2024, Olivares moved abroad and signed with Colombian Football League side Millonarios under Angie Vega, her coach in Deportes Antofagasta.
 She came to the Colombian club alongside her compatriot Gabriela Bórquez.

+In February 2026, Olivares switched to Fortaleza.
+She moved to Peruvian Primera División club Universitario in September of the same year.

 International career

 She represented Chile U20 in 2020.

+At senior level, Olivares received her first call-up and made her debut with Chile in the friendly matches against Paraguay in March 2026.